Loading...

 Ideas we're researching next.
 Some are promising, some may be bad — this is where we pressure-test them before they graduate into the main blueprint.

-Evidence-first, not vibes: we separate claims from sources, and we track what changes over time.
+Evidence-first: We separate claims from sources and track what changes over time.